cjolowicz/blog/content/posts/hypermodern-python-02-testing.md

 ```

 The reported code coverage is 100%.
 This number does not imply that your test
 suite has meaningful test cases for all uses and misuses of your program.
+Code
+coverage only tells you that all lines and branches in your code base were hit.
+(In fact, our test case achieved full coverage without checking the
+functionality of the program at all, only its exit status.)

-However, aiming for 100% code coverage is a good practice, especially for a
+However, aiming for 100% code coverage is good practice, especially for a fresh
+codebase.
+Anything less than that implies that some part of your code base is
+definitely untested.
+And to quote [Bruce
+Eckel](https://en.wikipedia.org/wiki/Bruce_Eckel), *if it's not tested, it's
-fresh codebase.
-Later, we will see some tools that help you achieve this goal.
+broken*.
+Later, we will see some tools that help you achieve the goal of
+extensive code coverage.

 ## Test automation with Nox